johnwalters/TallyStick/docs/Quicken Replacement PRD.md

 5. Review by account/date, accept rule suggestions, manually categorize, split, post, exclude, and undo.
 6. Match bank/card transfers so they do not affect net profit; manually exclude any pending transaction when appropriate.
 7. Generate a monthly and annual P/L whose drill-down reconciles exactly to posted detail.
+8. Generate an as-of Balance Sheet whose displayed amounts reconcile to exact contribution detail and whose Difference is `$0.00` for valid books.
-8. Generate a Schedule C-ready version that defaults to removing federal income-tax expense, retains state/local income-tax expense, lets the user change either treatment, and clearly discloses the selected settings and removed amount.
+9. Generate a Schedule C-ready version that defaults to removing federal income-tax expense, retains state/local income-tax expense, lets the user change either treatment, and clearly discloses the selected settings and removed amount.
-9. Export an accountant package and restore the books from a verified backup.
+10. Export an accountant package and restore the books from a verified backup.

 - **100%** — Import source rows accounted for
 - **$0.00** — P/L-to-detail reconciliation difference
+- **$0.00** — Balance Sheet accounting-equation Difference for valid books
 - **100%** — Rejected import rows explained
 - **1** — Restorable year-end backup